WaleedSaad36/CustomCamera/README.md

 ## Installation

-ValifyPhotoML is available through [CocoaPods](https://cocoapods.org/pods/CustomCameraSDK).
+CutsomCameraSDK is available through [CocoaPods](https://cocoapods.org/pods/CustomCameraSDK).
 To install it, simply add the following line to your Podfile:

 ## UI